History of FIFA: Inter-war years

 International football was rare during World War One and FIFA nearly collapsed after Woolfall's death in 1918; It was Hirschmann, almost acting alone, who kept FIFA alive, and in 1919 convened an assembly in Brussels.
 However, the British associations (representing England, Ireland, Scotland and Wales) withdrew in protest against the inclusion of countries from the Central Powers.
 They re-joined in the early '20s, but withdrew again in 1928 following a disagreement with FIFA regarding payments to amateur players, and did not return until after World War II.
 In 1920, Jules Rimet of France was elected chairman, becoming president in 1921.

 FIFA began to organise Olympic games football tournaments, with 60,000 spectators watching the final at the 1924 Summer Olympics between Uruguay and Switzerland.

 These successes prompted FIFA, at the Amsterdam congress of 28 May 1928, to consider staging its own World Championship.
 At the following Congress in Barcelona plans were finalised – it would be held in Uruguay, which was celebrating its 100th anniversary of independence the following year.
 Unfortunately, Europe was in the midst of an economic crisis, and teams would have to do without their key players for two months – several nations pulled out.
 Without them, the first World Cup opened in Montevideo on 18 July 1930 – with only four European teams.

 Following the disappointment of not hosting the first tournament, Italy was chosen as the venue for the 1934 World Cup.
 Following the previous tournament, all matches were played in one country, meaning some teams made the long trip home after just one qualifying round.
 The final, won by the Italians, was the first to be broadcast live on radio.
 Italy defended this title in the last World Cup before World War II, in France.

 Post-war expansion

 In 1946 the four British nations returned.
 On 10 May 1947 a "Match of the Century" between Great Britain and "Rest of Europe XI" was played at Hampden Park in Glasgow before 135,000 spectators – Britain won 6–1.
 The proceeds from the match, coming to £35 000, were given to FIFA, to help re-launch it after World War II.
-This was followed by FIFA's first post-war World Cup in 1950, held in Brazil.
+This was followed by FIFA's first post-war World Cup in 1950, held in Brazil, and won by Uruguay.
 FIFA, meanwhile, continued to expand so that by the time of its fiftieth anniversary it had 84 members.